 From the eighth to eleventh month, five workshops were conducted by invited speakers regarding the following topics:

 - Ethical considerations for health interventions and regulatory strategy; and

 There were also opportunities for visits to a wide range of healthcare firms such as Jaga-Me (local startup), SGInnovate (government-owned firm) and Medtronic (multinational company) with the purpose of increasing students’ exposure to medical innovation.

-A total of 2 submissions were required and graded by 2 judges – a midterm submission of 1,000 words proposal and a final submission consisting of 1,500 words proposal, a 3-minute marketing video and a poster.
+A total of two submissions were required and graded by two judges – a midterm submission of 1,000 words proposal and a final submission consisting of 1,500 words proposal, a three-minute marketing video and a poster.

 The finale night comprised of a 6-minute poster presentation by all teams.
 Subsequently, the top 6 teams chosen from the poster presentation gave a 6-minute oral presentation to compete for the top 3 prizes.
 The judging criteria were weighted on healthcare impact (30%), innovation novelty (30%), collaboration (10%), viability, marketing and business model (30%).